lorenzo-galli/sudoku_solver/README.md

 # Sudoku Solver
----

 This is a project I developed to practice my python skills and to test them.
 This is beginner level program so I know there is a lot of room for improvement and tweaks but it was just made for practice so I'll leave it like this.

 For this project was used the pygame library to display the board and pure python to handle the checks and algorithms.
+I stored puzzles to play in json format.

 Hope you'll like it ;)